All Episodes

 This is your call to duty.

-So by the way, uh Lieutenant Dan Rooney, he's really been the founder of an awesome tra j uh charity.
+So, by the way, Lieutenant Dan Rooney, he's really been the founder of an awesome charity we've talked about.

-Uh I had the honor of writing a blurb for it because I believe it to be a 100% true.
+I had the honor of writing a blurb for it because I believe it to be 100% true.

 It's a powerful read.

-And, you know, he's a fighter pilot, three combat tours in Iraq, PGA professional, amazing story, founder of the Folds of Honor.
+And, you know, he's a fighter pilot, three combat tours in Iraq, PGA professional, amazing story.

-He's a two-time recipient of the Top Gun Award and has received many decorations, including the Distinguished Medal of Service, uh Distinguished Service Medal to be more accurate.
+He's a two-time recipient of the Top Gun Award and has received many decorations, including the Distinguished Medal of Service, a Distinguished Service Medal, to be more accurate.

-Uh he was also given a volunteer service award by President George W. Bush and the Air National Guards Director Service Award and the Ellis Uh Island Medal of Honor.
+He was also given a Volunteer Service Award by President George W. Bush and the Air National Guard's Director Service Award and the Ellis Island Medal of Honor.

 I mean, this guy is pretty amazing.